Frequently Asked Questions

 Yes.
-We provide coaching online or over the phone across the U.S. and internationally.
-I recommend that we use programs like SKYPE or WEBEX which allow us to talk and see each other online.
+We provide counseling and coaching online or over the phone across the U.S. and internationally.
+I recommend that we use programs like SKYPE or VSee, which allow us to talk and see each other online.
 For clients that have never used programs like these on a computer I am happy to guide you through the process of setting them up, they are very easy, user-friendly programs.

 Yes.
 In fact recent research has actually demonstrated that coaching and counseling over the phone or online may even be more effective than in person meetings as the client has the opportunity to still feel safe in their own environment.
 Though I prefer to be in the actual presence of the person I am working with, I have had excellent results working with individuals over the internet and have found very few differences.

 My fees are $160 per session as I have over 20 years experience; $180 for a couples session; however I have a sliding scale if you have financial hardship.
 This is based upon income, country of origin and number of dependents in your household .
 Please do not hesitate to call if you need help.
 We try our best to accommodate everyone who would benefit from our services.

 You mention that you work with Trauma, what exactly is that?